marketneutral/alphatools/README.md

 ## A Word on Fundamental Data

-Altough there is a `Fundamentals` factor included, there is no Fundamental data included in the package.
+Although there is a `Fundamentals` factor included, there is no Fundamental data included in the package.
 This factor was built on top of the `DataFrameLoader` to get a `pandas.DataFrame` into a factor.
 I think I will deprecate this in favor of using the `Factory` object as described above.
 In the meantime, the `Fundamentals` pipeline factors can be built from `make_fundamentals.py` with your own data.
 Note that these factors use the `DataFrameLoader` which means the data must fit in memory.

 ## Disclaimer